The Carrie Murray Nature Center’s Educator’s Packet

 The park itself is home to a variety of animals, including fox, rabbits, deer, raccoons, hawks, owls, opossum, turtles, songbirds, beaver, and many other diverse species.

 We offer educational programming year-round for school groups, senior citizens, families.
-Check out our nature camp for summer activities for kids.

 For all the information about bringing your group to Carrie Murray Nature Center, download the latest Carrie Murray Nature Center Educator’s Packet here.